Print this page (attorney exhibit format)

 2. Matter Definition

-Written matter definition confirms what is in scope, how the source will be handled, what delivery path is expected, and what records or deliverables should accompany close-out.
+Written matter definition confirms what is in scope, how the source will be handled, what delivery path is expected, and what records or deliverables should accompany completion.

 - Authorized sources and custodians